os-migrate/os-migrate/docs/src/devel/contributing-code.rst

 and functional test requirements.
 The most common pattern for adding a new role will follow these steps:

--  Add a resource class to `os_migrate/plugins/module_utils` that inherits from `ansible_collections.os_migrate.os_migrate.plugins.module_utils.resource.Resource`
+-  Add a resource class to `/plugins/module_utils` that inherits from `ansible_collections.os_migrate.os_migrate.plugins.module_utils.resource.Resource`

--  Add a unit test to `os_migrate/tests/unit` to test serializing and de-serializing data, and any other functionality your class may have.
+-  Add a unit test to `/tests/unit` to test serializing and de-serializing data, and any other functionality your class may have.

--  Create a new module in `os_migrate/plugins/modules` to facilitate the import or export of the resource.
+-  Create a new module in `/plugins/modules` to facilitate the import or export of the resource.

--  Add a new playbook to `os_migrate/playbooks`.
+-  Add a new playbook to `/playbooks`.

--  Add a new role to `os_migrate/roles`.
+-  Add a new role to `roles`.

 -  Add functional tests to `tests/func` that test primary use, idempotency, and updates as a minimum.
 Additional tests as necessary.